 A witness ensures that the document was signed by both parties and no forgery took place.
 Having someone there to attest to this can be valuable if there is ever a dispute regarding the parties or the contract.

 Not every document requires a witness.
 However, there are specific legal forms (such as a Will) that have particular signing requirements regarding the number of witnesses you must have.
 Whether or not you need one will depend on the document and your jurisdiction.

 Do I need a witness for my document?

 - Property Deeds

-Most jurisdictions allow a Notary to serve as a witness.
-But if they are witnessing a document, they cannot verify their own signature as a Notary because it would be a conflict of interest.
+Most jurisdictions allow a notary to serve as a witness.
+However, if a notary witnesses a document, they generally cannot notarize that document.
+That would be a conflict of interest.

 Whenever you are executing a document, ensure you are signing it according to your state law’s requirements and those of your document.
-Many banks and other institutions have their own signing policies, so if they require notarization, be sure to contact a Notary for their services, or enlist witnesses to be present while signing.
+Many banks and other institutions have their own signing policies, so if they require notarization, be sure to contact a notary for their services or enlist a witness to be present while signing.